 Open to undergraduate international students who hold an F1 student visa.
-Scholarship is up to \$750 per term.
-Recipients must maintain a minimum cumulative GPA of 3.0 and have full-time enrollment, which is verified at the time of recipient's subsequent registrations.
+Award is \$750 per payment period.
+Recipients must be enrolled full-time and maintain a minimum cumulative GPA of 3.0 which is verified at the time of recipient's subsequent registrations.
 International students who are not eligible for federal aid do not need to complete the FAFSA for the scholarship award.